SalikaThilakarathne/salikathilakarathne.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a postdoctoral researcher at Yokohama NU, another guy trying to understand how nature works, with a more specific interest in nearshore morphodynamics under storm conditions.
+I am a postdoctoral researcher at Yokohama NU---another one trying to understand how nature works---with a more specific interest in nearshore morphodynamics under storm conditions.
 Research work includes beach vulnerability quantification, beach recovery after erosion cases, and the effect of cascade water detention systems to reduce flood damages.

 Disclaimer: This personal website serves as a documentation platform for my research and personal activities.
 Any opinions and recommendations expressed on this site are solely my own and may not necessarily reflect the views of my affiliations.